leandrocp/coreos-cluster/README.md

     discovery: https://discovery.etcd.io/your_token_here
 ```
 * Log into https://console.developers.google.com/ and go to `APIs & auth > Credentials`.
 Click on `Create a new OAuth client ID` and select "Service account".
 Save the downloaded file as `gce_account.json` in the same dir of this project.
+* You should review `variables.tf` especially `variable "gce_project_name"` which must be the name of a valid google cloud project.
+See: https://console.developers.google.com/project.
+And not forget to enable billing, it's obligatory.
 * Run
 ```
 terraform apply